-Whether you’re trying to conceive naturally or with a helping hand, there will be a time where you have to face the infamously difficult two-week wait.
+Whether you’re trying to conceive naturally or with a helping hand, there will be a time when you have to face the infamously difficult two-week wait.
+Here are my two-week wait tips, along with more suggestions from the Peanut community.

 While it can be exciting, it can also be a time fraught with worry and fear.